migratoralicetrix/www.alicetrix.com/index.md

             <div class="col-md-7">
             <h2 class="featurette-heading">Alicetrix's Enterprise Workplace Migrator <span class="text-muted"> built for your specific needs </span></h2>
             <p class="lead">
-                Our Alicetrix's Enterprise Cloud Digital Workplace Migrator specializes in cutting edge tools and processes for a seamless cloud migration for our clients.
+                Our Alicetrix's Enterprise Cloud Digital Workplace Migrator specializes in cutting edge tools and processes for a seamless workplace migration (mailbox, files, calendars).
 We believe that the migration of digital workplace should be fast and simple.
 So, we try not to make it so complex while bringing a software that can assist you with your transfer.
             </p>
     </div>
     <div class="col-md-5">
         <div align="center">
+        <h4 class="featurette-heading"> Watch below video for understanding our offering:</h4>
            <iframe  width="400" height="225" src="https://www.youtube.com/embed/Tdqp4-2wB3Q">
             </iframe>
             <!--